njust-winchy/confidence_score/README.md

   -- 2021(2)_****.txt: ICLR 2021 and ICLR 2022 data URL.<br>

 - regression_analysis.py: regression model for paper decision and confidence score and aspect. <br>
-- review_count.py: process peer review content and data statistics<br>
+- review_count.py: process peer review content and data statistics.<br>
+- text_preprocess.py: Preprocessing crawled data.<br>

 # Acknowledgement
 We thank the openreview.net team for the commitment to promoting transparency and openness in scientific communication.